 (3) Successful builds: The latest commit on the pull request source branch must have at least <N> successful and no failed builds

-(4) Reviewer approvals: Fine-grained reviewer configuration including reviewer groups, specific files and module reviewers and approval quotas make sure each pull request has been reviewed and approved by the right people before it can be merged.
+(4) Reviewer approvals: Fine-grained reviewer configuration including reviewer groups, specific files and module reviewers, approval quotas, digital signatures and ignored committer approvals make sure each pull request has been reviewed and approved by the right people before it can be merged.
 See Reviewer and approval configuration for detailed guidance.